 - Fire Emblem loves this trope:

-- Archanea: Nyna and Camus.
+- Fire Emblem Akaneia: Nyna and Camus.
 Sorta.
 It's WAY more complicated in the end.
+Also, Sheema and Samson in the third game.

 - Miranda and Connomore in Thracia 776.
 Her ending only says she married "a certain knight", but the only one who fits in such a description is Connomore.
 Also, Olwen and Fred.

-- Fire Emblem: The Sacred Stones: Eirika and Seth.
-Also Eirika and Forde, but in a more laid-back way.
+- Fire Emblem: The Sacred Stones: Eirika and both Seth and Forde.
 Played with in regards to Tana and Cormag, as he doesn't become her Knight unless you get their shared ending.
 Natasha and both Seth and Joshua are milder versions of this and since Joshua is a Rebel Prince, it's subverted.
 Genderflipped with Vanessa and Innes.

 - Fire Emblem Tellius: Elincia and Geoffrey.
 Even more so if you get them hitched and ultimately married via an A Support in Radiant Dawn.